 MAC has worked in partnership with Harpers Ferry since 2014, including planning 3 volunteer events, educating the climbing community about seasonal closures for raptor nesting, and acting as a resource for the park in regard to climbing practices and management.
 The climbing community has an excellent history of compliance with park regulations and MAC has effectively helped the park with several climbing-related issues.

 In the fall of 2017, MAC and AF were disheartened to learn of climbing management changes in the Harpers Ferry National Historical Park’s Superintendent’s Compendium, Section 13, which included the closure of all rock climbing and bouldering activities in the Virginia and West Virginia sections of the park.
-In 2018 the Park also issued a temporary closure to climbing on Maryland Heights due to a landslide and construction vehicle traffic on Sandy Hook Road, which remains in effect today.
-However, the landslide is not located near the climbing areas identified in the temporary closure, and the park never closed the Maryland Heights hiking trail to the public.
-This temporary closure is still in effect.
+In 2018 the Park also issued a temporary closure to climbing on Maryland Heights due to a landslide and construction vehicle traffic on Sandy Hook Road.
+However, the landslide was not located near the climbing areas identified in the temporary closure, and the park never closed the Maryland Heights hiking trail to the public.
+This temporary closure was lifted after more than a year of advocacy in August 2019.

 These restrictions were issued without consideration of stakeholder input and without consultation with local and national climbing organizations, and in breach of ongoing discussions between MAC, AF, and NPS staff about a future climbing management plan for the park.
-Thus far, the Park has largely ignored our requests to lift these climbing closures and to develop a collaborative climbing management plan based on public input and best practices.
+Thus far, the Park has largely ignored our requests to lift the VA and WV climbing closures and to develop a collaborative climbing management plan based on public input and best practices.

 What do the Harpers Ferry closures mean for the climbing community?